creativemarkers/colorborg/issues.md

     #pickup bugs
-        1.clicking on feathers is dumb without verifcation and it's doing it too much
+        1.clicking on feathers is dumb without verifcation and it's doing it too much use 0,20,0 for feather finding!!! its the stem of the feather and excellent

 # things i need to add
     # slayer script